MicrochipTech/PIC32MZW1_Workshop/07_projects/README.md

 - Connect [QT7 Xplained Pro](https://www.microchip.com/developmenttools/ProductDetails/atqt7-xpro) to Xpro Header of the WFI32E Curiosity board

 - Order the [OLED W click board](https://www.mikroe.com/oled-w-click)
-- Make sure the **RST** pin of the [OLED W click](https://www.mikroe.com/oled-w-click) is not connected to the WFI32 Curiosity board but connected to a permanent 3.3V (here connected to J402 3V3_IN).\
+- Make sure the **RST** pin of the [OLED W click](https://www.mikroe.com/oled-w-click) is not connected to the WFI32 Curiosity board (RB6 signal) but connected to a permanent 3.3V (here connected to J402 3V3_IN).\
-**The (RB6) signal is connected to the QT7 Xplained Pro board and used for the Capacitive Touch Driven Shield.**
+The RB6 signal is already connected to the QT7 Xplained Pro board and used for the Capacitive Touch Driven Shield.

 With this modification, the WFI32 does not control the RESET line of the OLED W click and the display is ON all the time.